TECHNICAL

 I have recently been appointed as the UTE Technician for Coaches of Level 1 & Level 2 status.
 I am looking forward to working with the UTE and their Technical Members to help develop our athletes, coaches and country.

-Meet the team… introducing United Twirl England’s Technical lead roles who are a dedicated group of experts responsible for overseeing the technical aspects of baton twirling in England.
+Meet the team… introducing United Twirl England’s Technical committee who are a dedicated group of experts responsible for overseeing the technical aspects of baton twirling in England.
 This committee plays a crucial role in ensuring that the sport is practiced and judged according to the highest standards.

 Their primary responsibilities include:

-The UTE Technical lead roles are instrumental in promoting the sport, fostering talent, and maintaining the integrity and quality of baton twirling competitions.
+The UTE Technical committee are instrumental in promoting the sport, fostering talent, and maintaining the integrity and quality of baton twirling competitions.
 Their collaborative efforts ensure that the sport continues to grow and evolve, providing opportunities for athletes to excel on both national and international stages.